-Have you ever seen one of those fun overhead food recipe videos by Tasty and wondered how you could make one for your food blog too?
+Have you ever seen one of those fun overhead food cooking videos by Tasty and wondered how you could make one for your food blog too?

 While photographs can show your readers a glimpse of each step in your recipe, it’s not quite the same as being able to see someone making the recipe in action.